Eduardoc2/OpenLANE-sky130/README.md

   <img src="Images/d3_inv_drc_nice.png">

  ## Extract SPICE Netlist from Standard Cell Layout
   To simulate and verify the functionality of the standard cell layout designed, there is a need of SPICE netlist of a given layout.
-To mention in brief, "Simulation Program with Integrated Circuit Emphasis (SPICE)" is an industry standard design language for electronic circuitry.
-SPICE model very closely models the actual circuit behavior.
   Extraction of SPICE model for a given layout is done in two stages.
   1. Extract the circuit from the layout design.